pbs/gorson/docs/development.md

 # How to release

-* Make sure the version number in [`internal/gorson/version/version.go`](/internal/gorson/version/version.go) matches the version you're releasing.
-* Run the release script to cross-compile binaries for distribution:
+From the `master` branch, run the release script:

 ```
 ./scripts/release.sh
 ```

+Then, create a pull request with your version bump and get it merged to `master`.

+The release script will:

+This will:

+* update the version number everywhere relevant in the codebase
+* check out a git branch
+* commit the version change
+* tag the commit with the new version number
+* push the branch
-* create a new release in github: https://github.com/pbs/gorson/releases/new
+* create a Github release
-* add the binaries created locally in your `./bin` directory